Propensity score matching for estimating a marginal hazard ratio: Introduction

-In this article, we consider propensity score matching for causal inference in the context of survival analysis with two treatments.
-We focus on estimating the population average causal hazard ratio, which is arguably the parameter of most interest given the widespread use of the Cox model in practice.
-We note that paired matching may result in discarding data when the numbers of treated and control individuals are not equal.
-Following \citet{abadie2006large}, we use propensity score matching as a tool for imputing unobserved potential outcomes, i.e. counter-factual outcomes, for all individuals.
-Following most empirical literature, we use a logistic regression model to estimate the propensity score function.
-Because the propensity score function is estimated prior to matching, it is necessary to account for the uncertainty due to parameter estimation.
-Due to the non-smooth nature of matching, our derivation is based on the technique developed by \citet{andreou2012alternative}, which offers a general approach for deriving the limiting distribution of statistics that involve estimated nuisance parameters. {This technique has been successfully used in \citet{abadie2016matching} for the matching estimators of the average causal effects in a continuous outcome context.
-We extend their results to the matching estimator in the survival outcome context. }This extension is not trivial, because the survival outcome is often right censored.
-We utilize the martingale theory \citep{hall1980martingale} of the counting process to establish the asymptotic distribution of the propensity score matching estimator of the causal hazard ratio.
+In this article, we first derive the large sample distribution of the PSM estimator based on known propensity scores.
+Secondly, because the propensity score function is often estimated prior to matching, we also derive the large sample distribution of PSM accounting for the uncertainty due to nuisance parameter estimation.
+Since PSM is a nonsmooth functional of the distribution of the data, our derivation is based on the technique developed by \citet{andreou2012alternative}, which offers a general recipe for deriving the limiting distribution of nonsmooth statistics that involve estimated nuisance parameters.
+This technique has been successfully applied by \citet{abadie2016matching} for estimating the average treatment effects for a continuous outcome.
+Our derivation extends their results to the survival context.
+This extension is not trivial because the survival outcome is often right-censored.
+We utilize the martingale theory of the counting process to establish asymptotic distributions of the PSM estimator of the marginal hazard ratio.
+In addition, we propose a replication-based variance estimator for PSM that accounts for the uncertainty of nuisance parameter estimation.
+For a continuous outcome, \citet{adusumilli2022bootstrap} proposed a bootstrap inference procedure, which improves upon the asymptotic variance estimator proposed by \citet{abadie2016matching}.
+Our proposed method extends Adusumilli's technique to the survival context.
+Simulation results suggest that it generally outperforms Wald-type inference based on the asymptotic theory in finite samples.